open-guides/og-aws/README.md

 -	If you’re looking for the managed convenience of RDS for MongoDB, this isn’t offered by AWS directly, but you may wish to consider a provider such as [**mLab**](https://mlab.com/).
 -	MySQL RDS allows access to [binary logs](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.Concepts.MySQL.html#USER_LogAccess.MySQL.BinaryFormat).
+-	🔸**MySQL vs MariaDB vs Aurora:** If you prefer a MySQL-style database but are starting something new, you probably should consider Aurora and MariaDB as well. **Aurora** has increased availability and is the next-generation solution.
+That said, Aurora [may not be](http://blog.takipi.com/benchmarking-aurora-vs-mysql-is-amazons-new-db-really-5x-faster/) as fast relative to MySQL as is sometimes reported, and is more complex to administer. **MariaDB**, the modern [community fork](https://en.wikipedia.org/wiki/MariaDB) of MySQL, [likely now has the edge over MySQL](http://cloudacademy.com/blog/mariadb-vs-mysql-aws-rds/) for many purposes and is supported by RDS.

 ### Gotchas and Limitations

 -	RDS instances run on EBS volumes, and hence are constrained by the EBS performance.
 -	⏱RDS instances run on EBS volumes, and hence are constrained by the EBS performance.
 -	🔸Verify what database features you need, as not everything you might want is available on RDS.
 For example, if you are using Postgres, check the list of [supported features and extensions](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html#SQLServer.Concepts.General.FeatureSupport).
 If the features you need aren’t supported by RDS, you’ll have to deploy your database yourself.
--	🔸If you prefer a MySQL-style database but are starting something new, don’t use MySQL on RDS.
-Use **Aurora** instead of RDS for increased availability.
-It’s the next-generation solution.

 DynamoDB
 --------